 Produce shrinkage estimates with potentially lower predictive errors than ordinary least squares.

-elastic net regularization when you set the
+lasso provides elastic net regularization when you set the

-pair to a number strictly between
+Alpha name-value pair to a number strictly between

-Unlike ridge regression, as the penalty term increases, the lasso technique sets more coefficients to zero.
+Unlike ridge regression, as the penalty term increases, lasso sets more coefficients to zero.
 This means that the lasso estimator is a smaller model, with fewer predictors.
 As such, lasso is an alternative to stepwise regression and other model selection and dimensionality reduction techniques.

 N is the number of observations.

-parameter corresponding to one value of
+λ is a positive regularization parameter corresponding to one value of

 As λ increases, the number of nonzero components of β decreases.